 Which are the roles that are close to you?

 Salim in Salim Langde Pe Mat Roh and Bagh Bahadur.
 Both of them were made in the same year and the characters are absolutely different from each other.
 Salim is a flamboyant character who is nicknamed Langda (lame) not because he is handicapped but due to a stylish walk.
 While Bagh Bahadur is a folk dancer with a painted body.
 He is wild and has a certain rhythm in his body movements.

 How do you work on your acting skills?

+I try and visualise the character, the person's background.
 How would the person's mannerisms be, how would he react in a certain situation like for instance.

 Do you focus on your make up?